Hazrat-Ali9/Dart-Programming/README.md

 Extensions in Dart provide a clean and efficient way to add new functionality to existing types.
 They improve code readability and maintainability by allowing you to extend classes without modifying their source code.
 When used carefully, extensions can be a valuable tool for writing concise and expressive Dart code.
 For more in-depth information and advanced use cases, refer to the official Dart documentation on [extensions](https://dart.dev/guides/language/extension-methods).

+# Mixins

+Mixins in Dart are a way to reuse a class's code in multiple class hierarchies.
+They allow you to extend the functionality of a class without using traditional inheritance.
+Mixins are a powerful feature in Dart that promotes code reuse and separation of concerns.
+Here's a step-by-step guide to understanding and using mixins in Dart: